 Coding decoding is an interesting topic to begin your preparations for the competitive exams.
 It can be simply understood as a set of questions that are based on certain hidden rules, finding which students have to de-code the message and deliver the right answer.
+Coding decoding questions appear in the logical reasoning section of examinations.
 Through this blog, we are bringing you a detailed analysis of the concept of coding and decoding along with a wide range of practice questions that can help you ace your exam with flying colours.

 Related Read: Success Mantra for Competitive Exams